 According to legend, a giant was demanding taxes to sail on the river Scheldt, so the local hero Brabo cuts off the giant’s hand and throws it away.
 Hand throwing translates to “hand werpen” in Dutch.So there you go, the port city of Belgium gets its name – “Antwerpen“, a.k.a., Antwerp!

-Join us on our walking tour of one day in Antwerp, as we try to soak in the essence of the world’s diamond capital in less than a day.
+Join us on our free tour of one day in Antwerp, as we try to soak in the essence of the world’s diamond capital in less than a day.
 I’ll also mention some bonus places which we missed but is 100% doable in one full day.

 Our hostel was in a surprisingly peaceful complex near the throbbing fashion district.
 We loved the hostel, but what we cherished the most was the free pocket maps from the UseIt series that were made available on the rack for tourists.
 These were not just maps but also had a host of local tips and some history lesson of the city which not only guided us through our walking tour of the city but also helped me recollect the tidbits while writing the blog (yes, this is the only souvenir I could bring from Antwerp, keep reading to know why).
 So after taking some time to freshen up, we set off for exploring the city on foot.
 Here are a few things that are hard to not notice when you walk on the streets of Antwerp-